getty-zig/getty.so/pages/guide/serializers.md

 If you'll notice, we didn't have to write any iteration- or access-related code.
 We simply specified how sequence elements should be serialized and how sequence serialization should end, and Getty took care of the rest!

 All that is left is `serializeMap` and `serializeStruct`.
-Think you can handle them yourself?
+Try to implement them on your own!

 {% label Zig code %}
 {% highlight zig %}